petedanielsmith/social-media-effect-on-mental-health/README.md

 3. Cluster plots group users with similar profiles to uncover common behavioural clusters, aiding insight for targeted intervention strategies.

-4. Predictive model evaluation charts (e.g., residual curves, feature importance) demonstrate how well machine learning models can forecast mental wellbeing based on available predictors.
+4. Predictive model evaluation charts (e.g., confusion matrix, feature importance, residual distribution and actual vs predicted scatter plots) demonstrate how well machine learning models can forecast mental wellbeing based on available predictors.

-These visualisations are specifically mapped to the business goals: 1, detect behavioural trends affecting mental state, and 2, provide interpretable insights for non-technical stakeholders to explore predictive relationships interactively.
+These visualisations are specifically mapped to the business goals:

+1. Detect behavioural trends affecting mental state,
+2. Provide interpretable insights for non-technical stakeholders to explore predictive relationships interactively.

 ## Analysis techniques used

 The following techniques and statistical methods were used throughout the project:

-- Exploratory Data Analysis (EDA): Summary statistics, distribution and boxplots to understand variable behaviour and detect outliers or patterns.
+- Exploratory Data Analysis (EDA): Summary statistics, distribution, frequency, violin and boxplots to understand variable behaviour and detect outliers or patterns.

-- Statistical testing: One-way ANOVA and chi-square tests were used to test hypotheses about differences between groups (e.g., mental state by platform) and associations between categorical variables.
+- Statistical testing: One-way ANOVA and chi-square tests were used to test hypotheses about differences between groups (e.g. mental state by platform) and associations between categorical variables.

 - Correlation analysis: Pearson and Spearman correlations to quantify linear and rank-based relationships between numeric features.

 - Unsupervised learning (Clustering): K-Means clustering to discover latent groups of users with similar attribute profiles.

-- Supervised learning (Prediction): Models such as Random Forest and Linear Regression to predict mental health outcomes (e.g., stress, mood) using behavioural and demographic features.
+- Supervised learning (Prediction): Models such as Random Forest and Linear Regression to predict mental health outcomes (e.g. stress, mood) using behavioural and demographic features.

 These methods provide both descriptive and predictive insights into how behavioural variables relate to mental health outcomes.